Are West Hertfordshire Hospitals coping with winter pressures?

 Ambulances:

-A total of 600 patients were taken by ambulance to A&E during the week.
-That's a significant drop in emergency arrivals compared to the previous week, when 660 patients were brought by ambulance.
+A total of 639 patients were taken by ambulance to A&E during the week.
+That's a rise in emergency arrivals compared to the previous week, when 600 patients were brought by ambulance.

-Delays left 90 patients waiting 30 minutes or more before they could be transferred - more than 10% of all ambulance arrivals.
+Delays left 114 patients waiting 30 minutes or more before they could be transferred - almost a fifth of all ambulance arrivals.

 NHS Improvement guidance states that ambulance crews should hand patients over to A&E staff within 15 minutes of arrival.